kuwatay/RunCPM_RPi_Pico_IO/README.md

 To set the port pin as an output, it is necessary to write a 1 to the corresponding bit in the DDR (Data Direction Register).To set it as an input, you need to write a 0 to the corresponding bit in the DDR.

+When a pin is configured as an output, the value set in the I/O register is output to the corresponding GPIO.
+When the pin is configured as an input, the value of the corresponding GPIO can be read.

-Similarly, to enable the pull-up on a port pin, you need to write a 1 to the corresponding bit in the PUR (Pull-Up Register).
+Similarly, to enable the pull-up on a port pin, you need to write a 1 to the corresponding bit in the PUR (Pull-Up Register).The Pull-Up Register is only effective when the pin is configured as an input.

+The DDR and PUR can also be read to retrieve the values that have been set

 ## GPIO Mappinng
 The port corresponds to the physical GPIOs as follows.